-1. Providing a program based on the use of constructivist approach utilizing authentic materials which is expected to help preparatory students develop EFL writing skills.

-- Dr. Awater Aly Shell - 2.
-Providing teachers with methods and strategies of constructivist approach and EFL authentic materials that help them achieve the goals of teaching English and design writing activities that attract students" interests. - 3.
-Helping curriculum developers to plan and develop educational programs to improve the writing performance of preparatory students. - 4.
+- 1. Providing a program based on the use of constructivist approach utilizing authentic materials which is expected to help preparatory students develop EFL reading skills. - 2.
+Providing teachers with methods and strategies of constructivist approach and EFL authentic materials that help them achieve the goals of teaching English and design reading ctivities that attract students" interests. - 3.
+Helping curriculum developers to plan and develop educational programs to improve the reading performance of preparatory students. - 4.
 Supporting other researchers to conduct studies to develop writing performance in EL for students of all education stages.